BaBL86/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-The mean of total number of steps taken per day are 1.0766189\times 10^{4} and median are 10765.
+The mean of total number of steps taken per day are 1.0766189 &times; 10<sup>4</sup> and median are 10765.

 ## What is the average daily activity pattern?